newhavenrb/conferences/Cultures-of-Effective-Learning.md

 * Doubt...  "isn't Ruby just a scripting language"
 * Self-Exclusion...
 I'm not smart enough
-* Skill piling... a list of acronyms
+* Skill piling... a list of acronyms.
+Doing it for HR.